pathaayu/Online-Retail-Data/README.md

-Absolutely — here is a clean, professional **README.md** for your GitHub project that will impress hiring managers.

-You can copy & paste this into your repo's `README.md`:

----

 # 📊 Online Retail Analytics Dashboard

 An interactive data analytics project built with **Python**, **Streamlit**, **Pandas**, and **Plotly** to analyze customer behavior, sales performance, and product profitability for an online retail business.